OnlpLab/NEMO/README.md

 If you're within python, just call `ne_evaluate_mentions.evaluate_files(...)` with the same parameters.

+## Ben-Mordecai Corpus
+In our NEMO<sup>2</sup> paper we also evaluate our models on the [Ben-Mordecai Hebrew NER Corpus](https://www.cs.bgu.ac.il/~elhadad/nlpproj/naama/) (BMC).
+The 3 random splits we used can be found [here](https://github.com/OnlpLab/HebrewResources/tree/master/BMCNER).
 ## Citations

 If you use any of the NEMO<sup>2</sup> code, models, embeddings or the NEMO corpus, please cite the NEMO<sup>2</sup> paper: